rejetto/hfs/dev-plugins.md

 - `description: string` try to explain what this plugin is for.
 (JSON syntax)
 - `version: number` use progressive numbers to distinguish each release
 - `apiRequired: number | [min:number,max:number]` declare version(s) for which the plugin is designed for.
 Mandatory.
 [Refer to API version history](#api-version-history)
+- `isTheme: boolean` set true if this is a theme that's not supposed to work together with other themes.
+  Running a theme will cause other themes to be stopped.
+Missing this, HFS will check if the name of the plugin ends with `-theme`.
 - `depend: { repo: string, version: number }[]` declare what other plugins this depends on.
 (JSON syntax)
 - `repo: string | object` pointer to a GitHub repo where this plugin is hosted.
 (JSON syntax)
   - the string form is for GitHub repos.
 Example: "rejetto/file-icons"